Visual Basic Software Strategies

 The scope must be defined, documented and agreed before any coding is started.
 And of course, the specifications have to be set in concrete – any changes will incur additional costs.

 A short description of what is required should be specified:

-- Define the objectives of the system and what deliverables are required.
+- Define the objectives of the Application and what deliverables are required.

 - What benefits are to be derived?

-- Describe the background and origin of the existing system.
+- Describe the background and origin of the existing Application.

-- Detail the major functions that the system must perform.
+- Detail the major functions that the Application must perform.